luxtorpeda-dev/luxtorpeda/README.md

     * Xbox One Controller
     * PS4 Controller (PS5 Controller should work and use PS4 icons)
     * Switch Pro Controller (Will show icons)
-    * Steam Controller (Direct USB connection and through dongle)
-        * If a steam controller is detected, then a special interface is setup that connects to the steam controller directly, via the USB signals.
-This is because normal behavior is to emulate a keyboard and mouse and would not be possible to detect input the normal way.
-        * This is best done inside Steam Big Picture mode, as the client uses the existence of the "Steam Virtual Gamepad" controller to detect if a steam controller is there.
-        * When using the steam controller, the client is taking over control of the controller for the short time the client is running.
-Once the client is finished, it will release control and Steam should then re-connect to it.
+    * Steam Controller - The Steam Ccontroller will act as a keyboard and mouse, like in desktop mode.

 For using controllers in the engine itself, ensure that Steam Input is enabled, that a gamepad profile has been set, and that the Steam Input controller-specific option has been enabled, such as for Xbox or Playstation controllers.

 ### Steam Deck

 * Thanks to help with testing from LiamD at GamingOnLinux, luxtorpeda works with the Steam Deck!
 See more information at https://www.gamingonlinux.com/2022/03/steam-deck-using-luxtorpeda-for-morrowind-warzone-2100-and-x-com/
-* The steam deck's controller does not function in the luxtorpeda UI, but you can use the trackpad as a mouse for selections. https://github.com/luxtorpeda-dev/luxtorpeda/issues/130 is to track fixing that in the future.
+* Gamepad support relies on the steam input settings.
+If steam input for the game is set as a gamepad, then will show controller icons and work as a controller.
+Otherwise, can use the touchscreen as a mouse.

 ## Supported titles